Kraily4t8/Wolf_Simulation/README.md

 Notes:
 * For examples on how to interact with the data shape, basic interaction with the data can be seen in the print functions at the end of *main*.
 * If run through a website instead of locally, it's likely the server connection will fail.

+# Data Retrieval
+To retrieve data from the database, enter values in each field to find matching data and click *Get Data*.

+*Verbose Console* puts out slightly formatted versions of the data into the console, for manual viewing when *Get Data* is run.

+*Download* only works after *Get Data* has been run at least once, and downloads the previous results from *Get Data* as a JSON file named data.json.

 # Resources
 * <a href="https://github.com/algorithm0r/WolfPack">WolfPack</a>: Base simulation this project forks from.